Variety (1983 film)

-Variety is a 1983 American independent film directed by Bette Gordon with a screenplay by Kathy Acker from a story by Gordon.
+Variety is a 1983 American drama film directed by Bette Gordon with a screenplay by Kathy Acker from a story by Gordon.
 The film stars Sandy McLeod, Will Patton, and Richard M. Davidson.
 The film follows a young woman who takes a job at a New York City pornographic theater and becomes increasingly obsessed with a wealthy patron who may or may not be involved with the mafia.

 Plot

 Christine, an aspiring author, desperately needs a job.
 Her friend Nan gives her a tip that the Variety, a pornographic theater in Times Square, is looking for a ticket-taker.
 Christine takes the job and becomes interested in the movies that are playing.
 Her boyfriend Mark, an investigative journalist, is concerned and confused about her interest in her new job.
 At the Variety, Christine meets a rich patron, Louie, with whom she spontaneously decides to go on a date.
 After he abruptly leaves, she follows him in a cab, watching while he meets a mysterious man.
 Later, she shares her suspicions with Mark that he is involved in some kind of mafia operation.
 Increasingly obsessed, she follows Louie to Asbury Park, New Jersey, sneaking into his hotel room, from which she steals a pornographic magazine.
 Her obsession with Louie and her own awakened sexuality ultimately leads her to call and threaten him unless he meets her.
 The final, mysterious shot is of an empty intersection at Fulton and South Street, where Christine has told Louie to meet her.